The Amarillo Pioneer

 By Noah Dawson, Associate Editor

-Amarillo City Council is likely to pass a resolution outlining the city’s lobbying priorities at their upcoming October 8th meeting.
+Amarillo City Council is likely to pass a resolution outlining the city’s lobbying priorities at an upcoming meeting.
 While the resolution will likely contain the euphemistic title “2025 Legislative Priorities,” this is nothing but the first step in the taxpayer-funded lobbying process.

 Our editorial board has repeatedly stood against the practice.
 We believe it makes a mockery of the protections for free speech found in both the Constitution of the United States and the Constitution of the State of Texas to take a person’s money then use it to bobby for political causes they may or may not agree with.
 Even in cases where a vast majority of taxpayers agree on an issue, it is better to put that money back in their hands to choose how they would like to use it.